cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 #### (1.1) Scouting

-There are no descriptions for any of the columns, but here are my educated guesses:
+There are no descriptions for any of the columns, but here are my  guesses:

 (O) -> Potential outliers